Best Headphones for Nintendo Switch

 Not everyone needs a pair of headphones with all the bells and whistles.
 If you're looking for simple, straightforward in-ear headphones, Panasonic has what you need.

 Panasonic's ErgoFit is a basic in-ear headphones, which include a mic and a pause/play button built into the main cord, but they'll deliver great sound comfortably at a great price.
-With three different pad sizes available, you should be able to find the right fit for your ears, and they should stay in as you move around.
+With three different pad sizes available, you should be able to find the right fit for your ears, and they should stay in as you move around, which is great for the $15 price tag.

-The ErgoFit impressed CNET due to it's preformance at its price point.
+The ErgoFit impressed CNET due to its performance at its price point.

 "For around $10, you'll be hard-pressed to find in-ear headphones that sound better and are more comfortable than the Panasonic ErgoFit."